A Bit Extra with Barb - Book Launch Update 3

 And it's a new journey.
-It's hard to know the terrain if you haven't hacked your way through the under-growth before.
-Some of this 'under-growth' over the last couple of weeks has been the wait to receive the final proof of the physical copy to make sure everything is as intended.
+It's hard to know the terrain if you haven't hacked your way through the undergrowth before.
+Over the last couple of weeks, some of this 'undergrowth' has been waiting to receive the final proof of the physical copy to ensure everything is as intended.
 In the Antipodes, that's quite a long wait.
-It's also taken awhile for the audiobook to wind its way through the final approval process by the distributor and to be loaded on the major audio-book sites, such as Audible.
-Now that the ducks are in a row, I'm proud to share with you the date of Monday 6 March.
+It's also taken a while for the audiobook to wind its way through the final approval process by the distributor and to be loaded on the major audio-book sites, such as Audible.
+Now that the ducks are in a row, I'm proud to share with you the date of Monday, 6 March.

-There'll be a special launch price with a heavy discount particularly on the kindle option.
-There're some fixed costs for the physical print edition, but this will also be very reasonably priced, particularly when compared to the other books in category.
+There'll be a special launch price with a heavy discount, particularly on the kindle option.
+There are some fixed costs for the physical print edition, but this will also be very reasonably priced, particularly compared to the other books in the category.
 One of my main goals in this book is to make change management as accessible as possible, and setting a realistic price point is part of accessibility.
-I'll send an email to subscribers on the morning of the day letting you know the book is live and linking you to the purchase page on Amazon and other distributors if you're not an Amazon fan.
+I'll send an email to subscribers on the morning of the day, letting you know the book is live and linking you to the purchase page on Amazon and other distributors if you're not an Amazon fan.

 I've always loathed change management being viewed as elitist.
 I think change managers are very valuable, but I don't think they're more special than anyone else.
 We're all in the business of being change agents, whether we're consciously aware of it (and have a related role title) or not.
 Accessibility is a key take-out of the book and the role of the successful change manager.
 Making the book simple to buy in multiple formats at an affordable price is part of this mantra of accessibility.
 Everything you do is a calling card for what you have to say and the message you model, including whether or not your book is affordable!

 One of my struggles whilst preparing the book for launch has been my fundamental dislike for all things sales.
-Ok, more like a pathological loathing.
+Ok, it's more like a pathological loathing.
 I hate being sold to and hate to think that anyone would think I am trying to sell to them.
-No doubt in certain quarters this would be described as a 'block'.
+In certain quarters, this would undoubtedly be described as a 'block'.
 However, I found the course I used to write the book helpful as it charged you, as the aspiring writer, to focus on what you have to say and the people out there who are ready and waiting to hear your message.
-I found this reframe immensely helpful and I've used it repeatedly to get over my squeamishness about posting personal photos on LinkedIn and talking about the book.
+I found this reframe immensely helpful, and I've used it repeatedly to get over my squeamishness about posting personal photos on LinkedIn and talking about the book.

 embedded the welcome video on the second hidden landing page, and

-When I start on these things it feels a bit 'will to live' and no doubt there is something a bit stubborn in me (and money conscious) that refuses to outsource it.
-However, it's my product and I really relish being in control of all aspects of its development.
+When I start on these things, it feels a bit like 'will to live' and no doubt there is something a bit stubborn in me (and money conscious) that refuses to outsource it.
+However, it's my product, and I really relish being in control of all aspects of its development.
 If it finds a good audience and things start to scale, we'll have to take another look at it - but BRING IT ON!
-Also heartfelt thanks to a random dude somewhere in Montana, who made a video on how to link Active Campaign forms to a Wix page - you sir, are a legend.
+Also, heartfelt thanks to a random dude somewhere in Montana who made a video on how to link Active Campaign forms to a Wix page - you, sir, are a legend.
 Don't we live in an AMAZING age when you can learn practically anything you want at the click of a button, and often for free?!